MicrosoftDocs/Devices-docs/surface-hub/admin-group-management-for-surface-hub.md

 By default, all **Global administrators** are given admin rights on a Microsoft Entra joined Surface Hub.

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

-With **Microsoft Entra ID P1 or P2** or **Enterprise Mobility Suite (EMS)**, you can add additional administrators:

-1. In the [Azure classic portal](https://portal.azure.com/), select **Active Directory**, and then select the name of your organization's directory.
-2. On the **Configure** page, under **Devices** > **Additional administrators on Microsoft Entra joined devices**, select **Selected**.
-3. Select **Add**, and select the users you want to add as administrators on your Surface Hub and other Microsoft Entra joined devices.
-4. When you finish, select the checkmark button to save your change.

-<a name='what-happens-when-you-azure-ad-join-your-surface-hub'></a>
+To learn more, see the recommended guidance in [Configure non-Global Admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).

+You can add additional administrators as [detailed on this page](#configure-non-global-admin-accounts-on-microsoft-entra-joined-devices).

 #### What happens when you Microsoft Entra join your Surface Hub?